 20. Play nature bingo

-Before heading out into the wildness, you can create a quick game to entertain every member of the family which gets them exploring as well having fun.
-Draw yourself (by pen or on your laptop if you can print in it out) a simple grid.
+Before heading out into the wildness, you can create a quick game to entertain every member of the family which gets them exploring as well as having fun.
+Draw yourself (by pen or on your laptop if you can print it out) a simple grid.
 I would recommend 3×3 or 4×4; don’t over complicate it.
 Fill out the boxes with things you will most likely see on your adventure outside.
-If you are going on a walk, put things like gate, bird, ladybug, bee etc. If you go to the beach, put seashell, seagull, ice cream man etc.
+If you are going on a walk, put things like a gate, bird, ladybug, bee, etc. If you go to the beach, put seashell, seagull, ice cream man, etc.

 Make one each member and head them before you go out.
 Get yourself a prize for one line, two lines and a full house and go and play bingo!

 This is actually the same as number 20, but just in a city environment!
 Put things like a lamppost, sweet shop, red bus, policemen, etc. You get the idea 😀